 - 40. New National Multi-State Cooperative Seed Society for certified seeds: Government has established a new apex multi-state cooperative seed society under the MSCS Act, 2002, namely Bharatiya Beej Sahakari Samiti Limited (BBSSL) as an umbrella organization for quality seed cultivation, production and distribution under a single brand.
-BBSSL has received 8,200 PACS/ cooperative societies applications from 27 States/ UTs including applications from 947 PACS/ cooperative societies from the State of Andhra Pradesh for membership so far. - 41.
+8,200 PACS/ cooperative societies from 27 States/ UTs have become its members so far. - 41.
 New National Multi-State Cooperative Organic Society for organic farming: Government has established a new apex multi-state cooperative organic society under the MSCS Act, 2002, namely National Cooperative Organics Limited (NCOL) as an umbrella organization to produce, distribute and market certified and authentic organic products.
-NCOL has received 2,475 PACS/ cooperative societies applications from 24 States/ UTs including 99 PACS from the State of Andhra Pradesh for membership so far.
+2,475 PACS/ cooperative societies from 24 States/ UTs have become its members so far.
 6 organic products have already been launched by NCOL so far. - 42.
 New National Multi-State Cooperative Export Society for promoting exports: Government has established a new apex multi-state cooperative export society under the MSCS Act, 2002, namely National Cooperative Export Limited (NCEL) as an umbrella organization to give thrust to exports from cooperative sector.
-NCEL has received 2,625 PACS/ cooperative societies applications from 22 States/ UTs including 84 applications from PACS/ cooperative societies from the State of Andhra Pradesh for membership so far.
+2,625 PACS/ cooperative societies from 22 States/ UTs have become its members so far.
 Till date, NCEL has got permission to export 14.92 LMT rice to 16 countries and 50,000 MT sugar to 2 countries.